-- a) whether the proposal supports any local development strategy for the area, including that set out in any area specific development plan policy and/or adopted SPD; - b) whether the proposal would result in harmful impacts when considered in combination with the existing and proposed distribution of food, drink and entertainment uses, taking into account any evidence of harm caused by such uses; and - c) whether the proposal would result in an unacceptable impact on the amenities of nearby residential occupiers including those on routes to/from the proposal, and any prejudicial effect on future residential development proposals.
+- a) whether the proposal supports any local development strategy for the area, including that set out in any area specific development plan policy and/or adopted SPD regeneration policies RE2 to RE5; - b) whether the proposal would result in harmful impacts, such as noise, disturbance, litter, anti-social behaviour or crime, when considered in combination with the existing and proposed distribution of food, drink and entertainment uses, taking into account any evidence of harm caused by such uses; and - c) whether the proposal would result in an unacceptable impact on the amenities of nearby residential occupiers including those on routes to/from the proposal, and any prejudicial effect on future residential development proposals.

 - 3.127 In assessing such proposals it is important to take account not just of the individual effect of a development, but also the cumulative impact having regard to the existing numbers and distribution of similar uses.
-Whilst sometimes clusters of similar uses that are well planned and managed can form an essential element of the character of the immediate locality and be complementary to the mix of other uses in the area, in other cases a concentration of outlets, particularly where the emphasis is on the evening economy, may conflict with other objectives such as City Centre housing initiatives or result in significant lengths of inactive daytime frontage that detract from the area. - 3.128 Although food, drink and other licensed premises can help to create a lively and vibrant atmosphere, in some parts of the City Centre high concentrations of such uses can result in harmful impacts, particularly in terms of noise and disturbance, litter, anti-social behaviour and crime, whilst also undermining broader health and wellbeing objectives.
+Whilst sometimes clusters of similar uses that are well planned and managed can form an essential element of the character of the immediate locality and be complementary to the mix of other uses in the area, in other cases a concentration of outlets, particularly where the emphasis is on the evening economy, may conflict with other objectives such as City Centre housing initiatives or result in significant lengths of inactive daytime frontage that detract from the area. - 3.128 Although food, drink and other licensed premises can help to create a lively and vibrant atmosphere, in some parts of the City Centre high concentrations of such uses can result in harmful impacts, particularly in terms of noise and disturbance, litter, antisocial behaviour and crime, whilst also undermining broader health and wellbeing objectives.